World Series Hockey: Top scorers

-The top goal scorer of the league is awarded with golden stick award and a prize money of ₹ 2.5 million (US$ 25,000).
+The top goal scorer of the league is awarded with golden stick and a prize money of ₹ 2.5 million (US$ 25,000).
 Apart from this, ₹ 5,000 is given to the players for the goal of the match.
-Currently Gurjinder Singh (19 in 15 matches) and Syed Imran Warsi (19 in 14 matches) share the number one spot for most goals after the first season.
 Champion team Sher-e-Punjab holds the record for most goals scored (54 in 16 matches).
 Delhi Wizards and Bhopal Badshahs have conceded the fewest goals (37 in 14 matches).

-The highest-scoring matches to date in the World Series Hockey occurred twice: First on 1 March 2012 when Pune Strykers beat Mumbai Marines and second on 30 March 2012 when Delhi defeated Punjab.
+The highest-scoring matches to date in the World Series Hockey occurred twice: Pune Strykers beat Mumbai Marines and Delhi defeated Punjab.
 Both the matches ended up 7–5.
-Out of Pune's 7 goals, 5 were scored by Gurpreet Singh which is also the most goals scored in a WSH match by an individual.
+Out of Pune's 7 goals, 5 were scored by Gurpreet Singh, which is also the most goals scored in a WSH match by an individual.

 Technical committee

-On 11 November, the technical committee for World Series Hockey was announced, which includes Dennis Meredith, former Indian coach Joaquim Carvolho, Former Captain and one of the best goalkeepers of India Ashish Ballal, former Chairman of the FIH Umpiring Committee Peter Von Reth, M.P.
+The technical committee for World Series Hockey included Dennis Meredith, former Indian coach Joaquim Carvolho, former captain and one of the best goalkeepers of India Ashish Ballal, former chairman of the International Hockey Federation umpiring committee Peter Von Reth, M.P.
 Ganesh, Shahbaz Ahmed and Zafar Iqbal.

-The committee will be responsible for establishment of rules and regulations the WSH code of conduct for players, tournament officials and franchise owners, guidelines for offences and penalties pursuant and guidelines to the WSH Technical Director on the process for hearing and determining any reported offence.

-Tina Brullo of Australia was named as the competition operations manager.
-Tina has over 15 years of extensive experience in managing international sports events including the last year's FIH Hockey World Cup in India.

-1996 Atlanta Olympics Indian goalkeeper Alloysius Edwards was chosen as one of the managers of the World Series Hockey whereas sports medicine expert P.S.M.
-Chandran, involved with multiple sports at the international level for more than three decades, was elected as chief medical officer.
+1996 Atlanta Olympics Indian goalkeeper Alloysius Edwards was chosen as one of the managers of the World Series Hockey, whereas sports medicine expert P. S. M. Chandran, involved with multiple sports at the international level for more than three decades, was elected as chief medical officer.